purify-ai/geacc-models/README.md

-# General Audience Content Classifier
+# Geacc: General Audience Content Classifier
-General Audience Content Classifier (GACC) is a pre-trained deep neural network model for classifying images which are suitable for general audiences with a particular focus on children and adolescents below the age of 12.
+GEneral Audience Content Classifier (Geacc) is a pre-trained deep neural network model for classifying images which are suitable for general audiences with a particular focus on children and adolescents below the age of 12.

 Currently, the model detects sexually explicit content.
 In the future, we plan to extend it to other types of harmful visual content such as violence and horror.

-Please note that GACC is not designed to be a general purpose porn classifier.
+Please note that Geacc is not designed to be a general purpose porn classifier.
 It is deliberately trained to be stricter.
 We like to think of it as a parent of 8 years old, although even that would be a very subjective criterion.

 To minimise the number of false-positives in this particular context, for "benign" training images emphasis was made on the scenes which children come across most often: cartoons, children movies, toys, games, nurseries, playgrounds, etc.

 If you find it useful, please let us know about your use case by filling in short form here.
 As a non-profit organisation, it's essential for us to gauge the impact of our work.

 ## Download
-Pre-trained model is available in Keras HDF5 format and can be [downloaded here](https://github.com/purify-ai/gacc/releases).
+Pre-trained model is available in Keras HDF5 format and can be [downloaded here](https://github.com/purify-ai/geacc-models/releases).

 ## Definitions
 Definition of "General Audience" varies depending on the country and type of content.
 Our definition influenced by [Television Content Rating systems](https://en.wikipedia.org/wiki/Television_content_rating_system) which are stricter than movie and gaming rating systems.
 TV content rating systems of many countries define "General Audience" content suitable for children under 12.